jordond/android-HoloCircularProgressBar/README.md

 # HoloCircularProgressBar

+##Edited July 2015.
+- Added the ability for the progress bar to countdown (default), or retain countup feature.
+- Adding to bintray/maven

 ### What is HoloCircularProgressBar

 HoloCircularProgressBar is a Custom View implementation for Android you might know from the Android Clock App from Android 4.1